 Developing a data strategy for real estate

 To best approach the growing masses of data, you’ll need a plan and an enterprise-wide set of policies that define how data will be collected, stored, processed and communicated.
 These policies should address data ownership, quality, access, security, privacy, ethics and retention.
-It should include master data management practices that cover entering, aggregating, consolidating, de-duping, standardising, and maintaining data throughout the enterprise.
+It should include master data management practices that cover entering, aggregating, consolidating, de-duping, standardizing, and maintaining data throughout the enterprise.

-Unfortunately, enterprises typically realise they need data governance and master data management well after data is being captured and struggles to make sense from data become all too real.
+Unfortunately, enterprises typically realize they need data governance and master data management well after data is being captured and struggles to make sense from data become all too real.
 But in this case, that’s okay!
 Why?
 Because the future is full of data – far more so than the past.
 The trick is to make sure your business is ready for what the future holds.

 How can you best harness data?

-After tapping into and organising data, the next challenge is to find the signal in the noise.
+After tapping into and organizing data, the next challenge is to find the signal in the noise.
 Your business must find the data that really matters and that can help drive better business results, better workflows and better customer and stakeholder service.

-While traditional reporting still serves to memorialise a point in time, you can do better.
+While traditional reporting still serves to memorialize a point in time, you can do better.
 Real estate executives should not need to search through a wall of numbers, an alphabetically sorted list of properties, to uncover the metrics that need their attention.

-It is increasingly important to take those key data elements from reports and move them to dashboards and dynamic grids with the ability to interact and drill down.
+It is increasingly important to take those key data elements from reports and move them to dashboards and dynamic grids with the ability to interact and to drill down.
 Sorting and filtering make data more consumable.
-The ability to drill down into underlying transactions, lease terms, data sources and contract obligations makes business-critical information more accessible and allows for the self-guided discovery of further insights.
+The ability to drill down into underlying transactions, lease terms, data sources and contract obligations makes business-critical information more accessible and allows for self-guided discovery of further insights.
 Finding the signal in the noise is not about all the data, it is about the right data, in the right place, at the right time, for the right user.

-Pushing your real estate enterprise to be more data-driven is imperative.
+Pushing your real estate enterprise to be more data driven is imperative.
 Enterprises should use historical data to inform on future trends, pointing you to likely outcomes and potential options while using current data to benchmark across your portfolio, driving up performance.